smizell/graphablejson/README.md

 ### What is the relationship with JSON-LD?

 Graphable JSON borrows the graph idea from JSON-LD.
 JSON-LD is more robust and more widely used.
-However, the guiding principle behind Graphable JSON is to make a specification that is small and composable with other specifications along with making broad ideas more accessible.
+The guiding principle behind Graphable JSON is to make a specification that is small and composable with other specifications along with making broad ideas more accessible.
 It is meant to augment larger ideas like JSON-LD.

 ## About this document